atharaq/atharaq.github.io/calc-1-f25/lesson2.md

 By definition: as $x$ gets closer to $2$ (from either the right or the left), what does $f(x)$ get closer to?

-Pick soem values close to 2.
+Pick some values close to 2.
 Try:

 * $x = 1.9$
 * $x = 1.99$